DorianJov/head-md-time-in-time-out/process/observations.md

 Everything is in motion but how do I interact with speed: My speed is always link with something to do and not controlled.
 I walk to get somewhere, do i need to hurry ?
 Yes ? go faster.
 No ? chill.

 Reminded me of a action movie: "Crank" A hitman who got poisoned and has to stay in movement to not die.
 In this situation I guess, you become conscious of your speed and how you use it.
+Or "Obligate ram ventilators" Types of sharks that must be swimming to receive oxygen.

 In animation we need to learn how to control speed over a period of time with time shifting methods(ease in, out).